-Local Code of Corporate Governance Requirements Sub- Principle Review of Effectiveness During 2022/23 Medium Term Financial Plan Optimising achievement of intended outcomes The Council has well embedded Medium Term Financial Planning (MTFP) arrangements that inform budget setting, with the approach balancing the Council priorities and strategies with affordability, to support service planning and delivery over the medium term.
-The MTFP was published and the Council adopted an inclusive approach to enable elected Members to review and scrutinise the position i.e. updates reported to Cabinet, full Council, Overview and Scrutiny Committee and School Budget Forum.
-The latest MTFP (July 2022) set out a range of modelled 'budget gaps', these being between £30M and £36M for the 2023/24 financial year and provided an accurate and timely forecast of the scale of the budget challenge to inform budget setting arrangements for this period (the actual budget gap being £36M).
-The Council prioritised the allocation of resources in line with its Corporate Plan: 85% of the Council's revenue budget was allocated to Corporate Plan priority areas (with the remaining 15% being in respect of Regulatory Public Services, Other Services to the public, Authority Wide costs and Core Support) (See also section 'Supporting Principle F'); and 98% of capital resources were allocated to Corporate Plan priority areas.
+Local Code of Corporate Governance Requirements Sub- Principle Review of Effectiveness During 2023/24 Annual Revenue Budget Strategy and three-year Capital Programme (continued) Optimising achievement of intended outcomes (continued) Demonstrating the achievement of intended outcomes The Council's in-year Performance Reports during the year have provided updates and assurance on the delivery of the objectives underpinning the Revenue Budget Strategy and Capital Programme i.e. overall positive progress in the delivery of Corporate Plan priorities; the continued delivery of the Council's key services and protect as many local jobs as possible; and taking a responsible approach to the level of Council Tax - the latter being supported by the Council having the lowest average Band D council tax increase in Wales for 3 of the past 5 years.
+The Council has a sustainable and long-term approach in planning its capital programme, in line with its Corporate Plan priorities.
+This is demonstrated by over £1Billion of capital investment over the past 9 years (between 2015/16 and 2023/24), with impacts reported via Performance Reports and specific updates to the relevant Committee.
+Medium Term Financial Plan Optimising achievement of intended outcomes The Council has well embedded Medium Term Financial Planning (MTFP) arrangements that inform budget setting, with the approach balancing the Council priorities and strategies with affordability, to support service planning and delivery over the medium term.
+The MTFP was published and the Council adopted an inclusive approach to enable elected Members to review and scrutinise the position i.e. updates reported to Cabinet, full Council, Overview and Scrutiny Committee and School Budget Forum. • The latest MTFP (18th September 2023) set out a range of modelled 'budget gaps', these being between £31M and £35M for the 2024/25 financial year and provided an accurate and timely forecast of the scale of the budget challenge to inform budget setting arrangements for this period (the actual budget gap at provisional settlement being £36M, this being the second largest budget gap ever faced by the Council). • The Council prioritised the allocation of resources in line with its Corporate Plan: 86% of the Council's revenue budget was allocated to Corporate Plan priority areas (with the remaining 14% being in respect of Regulatory Public Services, Other Services to the public, Authority Wide costs and Core Support) (See also section 'Supporting Principle F'); and 97% of capital resources were allocated to Corporate Plan priority areas.